-- Sessions at the institute will cover a broad range of topics in intellectual property (patents, trademarks, copyrights, and trade secrets), STEM education, and innovation.
+- Sessions at the institute will cover a broad range of topics in intellectual property (patents, trademarks, copyrights, and trade secrets), STEM education, innovation, and entrepreneurship.

-- The materials will help teachers incorporate making, inventing, and intellectual property creation and protection into STEM lesson plans and classroom instruction.
+- The materials will help teachers incorporate making, inventing, and intellectual property creation and protection into STEM lesson plans.

 - Teachers will be equipped to challenge young innovators and entrepreneurs to make, improve, and repurpose new inventions from expired patents, inventions, and designs.